Skip to content

 CPU impact shrinks as resolution climbs, because the GPU does more work per frame.
 A slow CPU costs real frames at 1080p, less at 1440p, and almost nothing at 4K.
 The 5070 lives at 1440p, so even a mid-range six-core chip keeps it fed.

-This matches what we found pairing older cards.
-Our look at the best CPU for the RTX 3070 showed GPU usage pinned near 99% at 1440p across every test CPU, and the best CPU for the RTX 3080 Ti found the same ceiling effect on a faster card.
+The same ceiling effect shows up in adjacent pairing guides: the best CPU for the RTX 3070 and best CPU for the RTX 3080 Ti both explain why 1440p shifts pressure back to the GPU.
 The 5070 behaves the same way.
 Choose for value, not fear of a bottleneck.

 #Best Overall: AMD Ryzen 7 7800X3D